mongodb-industry-solutions/kozen-engine/README.md

 # Kozen Engine - Dynamic Infrastructure & Testing Pipeline Platform

-A comprehensive, enterprise-grade platform for creating dynamic pipelines that combine Infrastructure as Code (IaC), automated testing, and data analytics.
-Built with TypeScript and designed for extensibility, Kozen Engine enables seamless infrastructure deployment, multi-type testing execution, and comprehensive data collection with MongoDB Chart visualization.
+Kozen Engine is an enterprise-grade framework designed for automated task execution within CI/CD pipelines, with robust support for Infrastructure as Code (IaC), testing automation, and data analytics.
+Developed in TypeScript for maximum flexibility, it empowers users to deploy infrastructure seamlessly, execute multi-dimensional testing workflows, and visualize insights through MongoDB Charts.

 ## 🎯 Overview

-Kozen Engine is a mono-stack pipeline platform that transforms JSON configuration files and templates into powerful, automated infrastructure and testing workflows.
-By combining configuration-driven deployment with extensible component architecture, it provides a unified solution for Infrastructure as a Service (IaaS) and Testing as a Service (TaaS) platforms.
+Kozen Engine simplifies the creation of dynamic, configuration-driven pipelines by transforming JSON templates into highly automated workflows for infrastructure and testing.
+With its extensible architecture, it serves as a versatile solution for Infrastructure as a Service (IaaS) and Testing as a Service (TaaS) platforms.

 ### Key Objectives